-The contract completion provisions of Subdivision 4.3 referred to above in relation to the ASX or Chi-X markets do not generally apply to trading of individual derivatives contracts.
+The contract completion provisions of Subdivision 4.3 referred to above in relation to the ASX or Cboe markets do not generally apply to trading of individual derivatives contracts.

-However, the NGF does provide the following protection to clients of dealers who trade derivatives on ASX or Chi-X:

-- Firstly, if an exchange traded option over quoted securities is exercised, the resulting purchase and sale will generally be covered by the contract completion provisions of Subdivision 4.3 discussed above. - Secondly, if a client has entrusted property to a dealer in the course of dealing in exchange traded options, the NGF provides protection against loss of that property in accordance with the provisions of Subdivision 4.9, also discussed above.
+However, the NGF does provide certain protection to clients of dealers who trade derivatives on ASX or Cboe.
+If a client has entrusted property to a dealer in the course of dealing in exchange traded options, the NGF provides protection against loss of that property in accordance with the provisions of Subdivision 4.9, discussed above.